theyann/oneclickonemail/README.md

 # One Click One Mail: Configurable Showcase App #

-This app purpose is to showcase a few things explained on my blog.
+This app purpose is to showcase a few things explained [on my blog](http://www.yannicklemin.com/all-about-widgets).
-Urls with articles are coming.

 Showcased features:
 - basic DAO solution not requiring any ORM library